CH4148MX/garand-docs/proposal.md

 RX = RM[RN];
 ```

-#### MRITE
+#### MWRITE

 ##### Assembler syntax

-`MRITE   RX, RM, RN`
+`MWRITE   RX, RM, RN`

 ##### Description
 Write to memory address using value stored in register X. The memory address
-is calculated by base value from register M, plus the offset value from
+is calculated b using base value from register M, plus the offset value from
 register N.

 ##### Psuedo C-code